Moreton Island Travel Guide Australia (All You Need To Know)

-In total contrast, the heat of the Moreton ‘Desert’ is sure to provide a little variety to your visit.
+In total contrast, the heat of the Moreton Island ‘Desert’ is sure to provide a little variety to your visit.
 Affectionately titled ‘The Desert’, this vast expanse of winding sand dunes and towering sand mountains is sure to impress from the moment you arrive.
-Exclusively accessible via four-wheel drive or via pre-booked tour, The Desert is a hotspot for ‘sand duning’ – also known as dune boarding.
-Experience up to seventy kilometre an hour speeds as you race down the steep sides of the desert mountains on a dune board – It’s bound to get the heart racing and the body working as you climb up and down the dunes.
+Exclusively accessible via four-wheel drive or via pre-booked tour, The Desert is a hotspot for dune boarding.
+Experience up to seventy kilometer an hour speeds as you race down the steep sides of the desert mountains on a dune board – It’s bound to get the heart racing and the body working as you climb up and down the dunes.
 Tip: Wear sunglasses, as this activity is a literal sand storm.
 You’ll be covered in sand from head to toe, but it’s worth it for a swim in the calm waters back on the western side of the island later in the day.
-Tours run with a number of companies – we’d suggest booking with Sunset Safaris.
+Tours run with a number of companies – book yours here!

-If the adrenaline of sand duning isn’t quite your thing, don’t panic!
-Pull up a chair or patch of sand and watch the sunset over the ocean on the Western side of the island – Even better, enjoy the sunset as it sinks distantly behind the shipwrecks.
+If the adrenaline of sand tobogganing isn’t quite your thing, don’t panic!
+Pull up a chair or patch of sand and watch the sunset over the ocean on the Western side of the island – even better, enjoy the sunset as it sinks on the horizon behind the shipwrecks with a sunset cruise.
 If you’re up for a walk, head south from the shipwrecks down to Tangalooma Resort and enjoy a drink or two in amongst the palm trees.
+Book your experience here.

 Moreton Island Accommodation

-If camping isn’t your style and you’d prefer all the bells and whistles of a quality resort, why not look into booking a room with Tangalooma Resort.
+If camping isn’t your style and you’d prefer all the bells and whistles of a quality resort, why not look into booking a room with Tangalooma Island Resort.
 With all the facilities, activities and adventure sports you could imagine, this option is perfect for couples or families searching for the perfect island escape, yet still remains nice and close to home.
 The resort offers tours to each of the above mentioned island attractions for either full day or half-day packages.
-Additionally, there are a number of holiday homes and apartments to choose from to cater for larger groups and family’s.
+Additionally, there are a number of holiday homes and apartments to choose from to cater for larger groups and families.
+Check them out below!